horriedhenry/CPP/oop/notes.md

 ### Class & Object

-`Class :` A class is like an object that defines the structure and behaviour of an object.
+`Class :` A class is like a template that defines the structure and behaviour of an object.
 It describes how an object should look like (it's attributes or data) and what it can do (it's members or functions).

 `Object :` An Object is an instance of a class.
 While a class is like a general template, an object is an actual thing that is created based on that template.